 - February 2019 – Invitation for full application (Stage 2).

 - 3 April 2019 – Full application (Stage 2) deadline.

 - July/August 2019 – Approval of funding from trustee committee and outcome letters are sent.

 The award amount is a maximum of £1.5 million.

-Awards are tenable only at Universities, NHS Trusts, Statutory Social Care Organisations or other Research Institutions within the United Kingdom and Northern Ireland.
+- Awards must be carried out at Universities, NHS Trusts, Statutory Social Care Organisations or other Research Institutions within Great Britain and Northern Ireland.

 Patient and Public Involvement (PPI)

 We expect that all applicants will have involved people affected by stroke in the planning and development stages of their funding application, and will continue to do so, should their application be successful.
 This involvement should be meaningful, and people affected by stroke should have a real opportunity to contribute to your research.

 Find out more about how we can help you to involve people affected by stroke in your work.